sadeeq001/Digital-Signal-Processing-Project-/README.md

 # Digital-Signal-Processing-Project-
-This is a course project for Digital Signal Processing
+**Implementation and Optimisation of Discrete Fourier Tranform (DCT) Algorithm** This is a course project for Digital Signal Processing by **Abubakar Ndagi and Nesrine Merabti** Please find attached to this repository a microsoft word document which contains detail explanation on how the Discrete Fourier Transfor algorithm was implemented and how it was optimised.